-4. Settlement Letters: July 20, 2012
+7. Settlement Letters: December 7, 2012

-Not later than this date, each party must submit a settlement letter to the clerk of court at clerkofcourt@wiwd.uscourts.gov.
-The letter should contain the terms and conditions upon which the party would this case.
+Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above.
+Counsel shall email a PDF version of the settlement letter to the clerk at clerkofcourt@wiwd.uscourts.gov.
+The letter should contain the terms and conditions upon which the counsel's client(s) would agree to settle this case.
 Such letters should be marked "Under Seal" and should not be sent to opposing counsel.
 Such letters will not become part of the record in this case.
-Upon receipt of the letters, the clerk of court will initiate settlement discussions with counsel.
+Upon receipt of the letters, the court will initiate settlement discussions with counsel.

-5. Discovery Cutoff: July 27, 2012
+8. Discovery Cutoff: December 7, 2012

-All discovery in this case must be completed not later than the date set forth above, absent written agreement of all parties to some other date.
-Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37 and 45.
+All discovery in this case must be completed by the date set forth above, absent written agreement of all parties to some other date.
+Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37.

 Rule 26(a)(1) governs initial disclosures unless the parties agree in writing to the contrary.